 Sometimes these sports injuries are caused by normal wear and tear, while other times they develop due to poor alignment or form.
 Athletes often ignore the minor pain that accompanies overuse injuries when they first occur, which leads to further, more severe damage.

-In cases of minor sports injuries, Dr. Sibel suggests starting with RICE: rest, ice, compression, and elevation.
+In cases of minor sports injuries, Dr. Sibel and Dr. Samant suggest starting with RICE: rest, ice, compression, and elevation.
 Within a few days, most sports injuries begin to feel better.

-If your sports injury causes immediate and severe pain and swelling, Dr. Sibel recommends an evaluation.
+If your sports injury causes immediate and severe pain and swelling, Dr. Sibel and Dr. Samant recommend an evaluation.
 Severe conditions, such as bone fractures, can mimic the symptoms of minor injuries, and a professional medical evaluation ensures proper diagnosis and treatment.

-Depending on the type and severity of your sports injury, Dr. Sibel may suggest bracing, physical therapy, or, in extreme cases, surgery.
+Depending on the type and severity of your sports injury, Dr. Sibel or Dr. Samant may suggest bracing, physical therapy, or, in extreme cases, surgery.
 The most common sports injury surgeries at Orthopedic Foot & Ankle include:

-Dr. Sibel helps prevent further injuries.
-He recommends that all athletes warm up and cool down each time they engage in an activity.
+Dr. Sibel and Dr. Samant help prevent further injuries.
+They recommend that all athletes warm up and cool down each time they engage in an activity.
 That prepares the body and muscles for movement, eases them back into rest, and makes sports injuries less likely.

-During your visit, he also recommends a regular, well-rounded exercise routine that includes strength training, cardio, stretching, and listening to your body.
+During your visit, they also recommend a regular, well-rounded exercise routine that includes strength training, cardio, stretching, and listening to your body.

-If you’re in need of a sports medicine specialist, call Dr. Sibel’s office today or go online to book your initial consultation.
+If you’re in need of a sports medicine specialist, call our office today or go online to book your initial consultation.